Essential Gear For Day Hiking

 trail ergo cork Trekking Poles

 I don’t care if I look like an old geezer tromping up and down the mountain, hiking poles are wonderful things and you can’t convince me otherwise.
-They save the knee joints by distributing weight, are helpful in propelling you forward when going up, and help ensure you don’t fall going down.
+They save the knee joints by distributing weight, are helpful in propelling you forward when hiking up, and they help ensure you don’t fall going down.
 Not only do I hike faster with poles, but they make my body feel far more capable.
-I favor these, in particular, for their ergonomic cork handles, which are good for moderating sweat. grippier, and more comfortable.
+I favor these, in particular, for their ergonomic cork handles, which are good for moderating sweat, are grippier, and more comfortable.
+The price tag is steep but the quality is high.

 Yaktrax: $55